Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 ![Deployed resource hierarchy](./media/examples-deploy-management-core.png)

 You have successfully created the default Management Group resource hierarchy, along with the recommended Azure Policy and Access control (IAM) settings for Enterprise-scale.

+You have also assigned the current Subscription from your provider configuration to the `management` Management Group.

 ## Policy Assignment configuration